-Queen pulls out of attending Commonwealth Day service
+Queen pulls out of attending Commonwealth Service

 Prince Harry is also now not expected to come to the UK for a service of thanksgiving for Prince Philip, to be held later this month.

-The message from Buckingham Palace does not mention the health of the 95-year-old Queen, but says not attending the Commonwealth Day service was decided "after discussing arrangements with the Royal Household".
+The message from Buckingham Palace does not mention the health of the 95-year-old Queen, but says not attending the service on Commonwealth Day was decided "after discussing arrangements with the Royal Household".

 It is understood not to be related to an illness - but there have been concerns about the Queen's ability to travel and her mobility.